runemadsen/reactive-user-interfaces/week-8/README.md

 ### Assignment for Wednesday

 If you haven't, finish the `Form` component example we worked on in class.
-Your code should have a Form component that saves the state of the form, and send this to the parent via a prop function when a save button is clicked.
+Your code should have a Form component that saves the state of the form, and sends the state to the parent via a prop function when a button is clicked.
 Push your code to GitHub.
 There is no need to write a documentation blog post.